eleanorhtzhou-pixel/CMF-Dissertation/README.md

 Hongting ZHOU  Dissertation

 Please download my code document and open it in Python.
-The GAMS is the official model(need GAMS software)
+The GAMS is the official 2023 model(need GAMS software) and the csv file is output from this model.